Cristina Rivera Garza: Writing career

 Rivera Garza is one of the most prolific Mexican writers in her generation, receiving grants from CME (1984), FONCA (1994, 1999), and the Centro de Estudios México-Estados Unidos (1998).
 In addition to writing books, she has collaborated with publications such as El Cuento, El Sol de Toluca, Excélsior, La Guillotina, La Palabra y El Hombre, Macrópolis, Nacional, Punto de Partida, Revista de la UAEM and San Quintin.

-Rivera Garza has also explored the digital realm as a venue for the publication of creative works.
+Rivera has also explored the digital realm as a venue for the publication of creative works.
 This began with blogging, starting with a now defunct site called Blogsívela, a novel/blog written with the participation of readers.
 She has blogged since the late 1990s, with her current blog dating from 2004.
 However, instead of using her blog solely for promotional purposes, as most other writers do, Rivera Garza uses the resource to publish material that is more experimental and unconstrained by the requirements of traditional publishing.
 She has also experimented with Twitter (@criveragarza), with her tweets described as developing meta commentaries both on tweeting and on literature, stating: "Look at it this way: an article is three or four tweets surrounded by text."
 She coined the term "tweetnovel" (tuitnovela in Spanish) as a timeline written by the characters.
 Various people participate in the creative but there is someone responsible for the timeline.